 A French carriage maker, Pierre Lallement, is credited with placing cranks on a draisine’s front wheel in 1863, thus creating the first bicycle.
 This bicycle was known as a velocipede, Latin for speedy feet, or a boneshaker, due to the effect the rough roads and unforgiving frame had on the rider.

-The Steam Velocipede was the inspiration for New England inventor Sylvester Roper who in 1865 created what is considered the first motorcycle.
-Roper created his motorcycle from the ground up rather than use an existing Velocipede.
+The Steam Velocipede was the inspiration of New England inventor Sylvester Roper, who in 1865 created what is considered the first motorcycle.
+Roper created his motorcycle from the ground up rather than using an existing velocipede.
 The Steam Velocipede was fired with charcoal fed into the bottom of the copper boiler.
-The seat doubles as the water tank and a hand operated water pump is located on the left side of the boiler.
+The seat doubles as the water tank, and a hand-operated water pump is located on the left side of the boiler.
 Roper incorporated a twist grip throttle and brake.
 The driver opened the throttle by twisting the handlebar away and braked by twisting toward himself.
-The oscillating steam cylinders provide power.
+The oscillating steam cylinders provided power.

 Funded in part by the 1772 Foundation